wemake-services/wemake-vue-template/template/docs/README.md

   You do not need to modify it on most of the times

 - `project/` folder, contains documentation specific to your project.
-  Feel free to add anything into it
+  Feel free to add anything to it

 - `documents/` folder contains binary files, such as: images, MS Word documents, and spreadsheets